 Scale of 90-100

 This charming family-owned hotel built in the 1800s is ideally situated in the most atmospheric section of the French Quarter.
 The 30 lodgings are housed within several 19th-century Creole-style dwellings with fanciful wrought-iron spiral staircases that open onto a leafy courtyard.
-Rooms come with ornate plasterwork, ornamental fireplaces and an impressive mix of English, French and Louisiana antiques, which are rotated on a regular basis by the owners.
+Rooms come with ornate plasterwork, ornamental fireplaces and an impressive mix of English, French and Louisiana antiques that are rotated on a regular basis by the owners.
 Rooms vary in style and design, and some of the older lodgings feature wall-to-wall carpeting.
 While Deluxe Rooms face the lovely courtyard and have appealing period touches, they tend to be snug and lack privacy.
 I recommend booking one of the Grand Suites, which are the most spacious and have the most character.
 Note that suites numbered in the 30s are located up a vertiginous staircase.
 Access to a nearby health club is complimentary.
 Children under the age of 10 are not permitted.

 Read the full review from our editors.

 Biscuits and jam!